 The best brokers for breakout trading are usually those who allow news trading, having low spreads, good execution speeds and generally reliable.
 Trading breakouts can be one of the riskiest areas to place a trade, so brokers would need to offer the above and more, to help ease your mind when trading with them.

 Here is our list of the best brokers for breakout trading:

 In spotting the momentum of the markets and seeing any channel, a trader would want to anticipate the areas where they believe the chances of a breakout exists.
 In such trends there is usually a high level of uncertainty, meaning that although the markets may be trending, they are usually low in any real, rapid price movement which means it’s harder for a trader to profit.

-In stock breakouts are common but referred to as gaps.
+In stock, breakouts are common but referred to as gaps.
 Gaps occur when the markets close and re-open at a different level to the close price.
-These occur as there may have been big news leading to the drastic change in price.
+These occur as there may have been big news leading to a drastic change in price.

 Within the chart below we have 2 examples of gaps.
 Above and below the support and resistance.